DayToDayDevOpsCourse/LinuxCourse/Day2/Day2-Practice-2.md

     groupadd super

+# give rwx access to any user on the directory

+		chmod -R a+rwx /root/sample

 ### Give permission to the user on the directory or file

 * create a file in root directory